SynDistNet: Self-Supervised Monocular Fisheye Camera Distance Estimation Synergized with Semantic Segmentation for Autonomous Driving: Multi-Task Learning Framework

 \subsection{Joint Optimization}

-We incorporate the task weighting approach by Kendall \etal~\cite{Kendall2018}, we weigh our distance estimation and semantic segmentation loss terms for multi-task learning which enforces homoscedastic (task) uncertainty.
-It is proven to be effective to weigh the losses from Eq. \ref{eq:overall-loss} and Eq. \ref{eq:crossentropy_loss} by:
+We incorporate the task weighting approach by Kendall \etal~\cite{Kendall2018}; we weigh our distance estimation and semantic segmentation loss terms for multi-task learning, which enforces homoscedastic (task) uncertainty.
+It is proven to be effective in weighing the losses from Eq.~\ref{eq:overall-loss} and Eq.~\ref{eq:crossentropy_loss} by:

 Homoscedastic uncertainty does not change with varying input data and is task-specific.
 We, therefore, learn this uncertainty and use it to down weigh each task.
 Increasing the noise parameter $\sigma$ reduces the weight for the respective task.
 Furthermore, $\sigma$ is a learnable parameter; the objective optimizes a more substantial uncertainty that should lead to a smaller contribution of the task's loss to the total loss.
 In this case, the different scales from the distance and semantic segmentation are weighed accordingly.
-The noise parameter $\sigma_1$ tied to distance estimation is quite low compared to $\sigma_2$ of semantic segmentation, and the convergence takes place accordingly.
+The noise parameter $\sigma_1$ tied to distance estimation is quite low compared to $\sigma_2$ of semantic segmentation, and the convergence occurs accordingly.
 Higher homoscedastic uncertainty leads to a lower impact of the task's network weight update.
-It is important to note that this technique is not limited to the joint learning of distance estimation and semantic segmentation, but can also be applied to more tasks and for arbitrary camera geometries.
+It is important to note that this technique is not limited to the joint learning of distance estimation and semantic segmentation, but can also be applied to more tasks and arbitrary camera geometries.